 Sitting risks: How harmful is too much sitting?

-More study is needed on the effects of sitting and physical activity on health.
-However, it seems clear that less sitting and more moving overall contribute to better health.
-You might start by simply standing rather than sitting when you have the chance or finding ways to walk while you work.
+Overall, research seems to point to the fact that less sitting and more moving contribute to better health.
+You might start by simply standing rather than sitting when you have the chance.
+Or find ways to walk while you work.
 For example:

 - Take a break from sitting every 30 minutes.